vanus-labs/docs/content/user-guides/template-guides/github-issue-discord.md

 ### Step 3: Configure Subscription

-- Go back to Vanus CLoud webiste and scroll down to Sink Configuration
+- Go back to Vanus Cloud website and scroll down to Sink Configuration

 - Paste the copied URL in the Webhook URL section and click Submit